-Via Mobile phone has been split into two items in order to separate UMTS (see item a) from WAP or GPRS (see item b).
-First, because of a high interest from users of ICT statistics in the take-up and usage of UMTS.
+Via Mobile phone has been split into two items in order to separate UMTS (see item b) from GPRS (see item a).
+First, because of a high interest from users of ICT statistics in the takeup and usage of UMTS.
 Second, because this also enables to distinguish between mobile phone access over broadband versus mobile phone access over narrowband.

-For additional information on WAP, GPRS, UMTS or Handheld computer, see Module A, question A1 (items d and h).
+For additional information on GPRS, UMTS or Handheld computer, see Module A, question A3 (items e1 and e2).